starikovm/phpunit-documentation-new/src/source/test-doubles.rst

 creation of the test double.
 The configuration of this test double uses the same best practice defaults used by ``createMock()``.

-**Using the Mock Builder API can be used to configure the generated test double class**
+**Example 9.3 Using the Mock Builder API can be used to configure the generated test double class**

 .. code-block:: php
     :name: test-doubles.stubs.examples.StubTest2.php